Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool generates an AI video asynchronously using Sora Version 2 with a callback.
-It distinguishes from its synchronous sibling sora_generate_video_v2 by highlighting the immediate return of a task ID.
-This meets the 'specific verb+resource' standard and differentiates from siblings.
+The description clearly states it generates an AI video asynchronously using Sora Version 2 with a callback, distinguishing it from the synchronous sibling sora_generate_video_v2.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.